Matrix Integration with BBB Chat

 If you don't know what matrix is, or you are satisfied with joining the chat within the BBB room only, you don't need to read further.
 The following way to join the chat is entirely optional.

-One big source of frustration last year was that the BBB Rooms Chat and the RocketChat were completely separate.
+One big source of frustration in 2021 was that the BBB Rooms Chat and the RocketChat were completely separate.
 This year we've implemented the chat feature in BBB using matrix.
 This means that for each BBB Room, we have created a matrix Channel and the chat for that room will occur in the corresponding matrix Channel.
 (For example, the Refereed talk chat will be in #Refereed Track and so on.)